cris-maillo/crismaillo/src/components/Texts/articles/london-guide.md

 - 180 Studios

 ##### Activities
-- Canal boat from Paddington/Little Venice to Camden (or viceversa)
+- Canal boat from Paddington/Little Venice to Camden (or in the opposite direction)
 - "Free" walking tour (a tip is expected at the end)
 - The Browser Walking Tours
 - Theatre (my favourite being the National Theatre)
 - Barbican Architecture Tour
-- Open Spaces (check??)
-Walking Tours
+- Open City Walking Tours